sunfounder/arduino_starter_kit/docs/source/17_morse_code.rst

 **Question**

-Using the Morse code table provided, write a code to send the message "Hello" through the buzzer.
+Using the Morse code table provided, write a code to send the message "Hello".